okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/run-sample.md

+Run the sample application to see the rendering of the Sign-In Widget and authentication flow.

-From the `custom-login` folder, run the sample application:
+1. From the `custom-login` folder, run the sample application:

     ```bash
     ng serve